starrynightglider/appointment_booking/README.md

 **cmake**

 Library dependencies (will be downloaded and build as submodules automatically):
-1. rapidjson: parse json files
+1. rapidjson: header only library to parse json format
-2. gtest: testing framework
+2. gtest: Google testing framework

 # Build package
 Please follow the instructions: